 English.
 Malay.
 Sanskrit.
 Other Languages.

+Eclipse grahana grahaṇa J. grahana.

+Firmament udara adhara (lower)

-Eclipse Firmament Celestial sphere grahana udara chakrawâla grahana adhara (lower) chakra - våla (horizon; a range of mountains supposed to encircle the earth and to be the limit of light and darkness) J. grahana.
-Atmosphere bumantara cf. dyumantara (brilliancy) Kw. bomantara; J. ju- mantara.
-The heavens, angkasa åkåça Kw. and S. akasa.
-The milky- way bîmasaktî bhîma (ter- rible), çakti (strength, S. bimasakti; J. bimasakti, the name of a star.
-Pleiades kertika krittika (the third of the lunar man- The sign Can- cer in the Zodiac mangkåra makara J. mangkara, crab.
-Astrology panchalima panchan (five) A THE PART OF THE
+Celestial sphere chakrawâla chakra-vâla (horizon; a range of mountains supposed to encircle the earth and to be the limit of light and darkness)

+Atmosphere bumantâra cf. dyumantara Kw.

+(brilliancy) bomantara; J.

+jumantara.

+The heavens, angkasa âkâça Kw. and S.

+æther akasa.

+The milky- bîmasaktî bhîma (terrible), S. bimasakti; J.

+way çakti (strength, bimasakti, the

+power) name of a star

+Pleiades kertîka kṛittikâ (the third of

+the lunar mansions)

+The sign mangkâra makara J. mangkara,

+Cancer in the crab.

+Zodiac

+Astrology panchalîma panchan (five)

-To these may be added Rahû (Sansk.
-Râhu, a deity to whom eclipses are ascribed) and Kedû (Sansk.
+To these may be added $R\hat{a}h\hat{u}$ (Sansk. $R\hat{a}hu$, a deity to whom eclipses are ascribed) and $Ked\hat{u}$ (Sansk.
 Ketu, the mythological name of the descending node, represented as a headless demon), monsters who are supposed by the Malays to cause eclipses by swallowing the moon.
 To denote the points of the compass the Malays have native, Sanskrit, and Arabic terms.
-Utâra (uttara), the north, and daksina (dakshiṇa), the south, are Sanskrit words; and paksina, the north, has evidently been coined by Malays in imitation of daksina.
+Utâra (uttara),21 the north, and daksina (dakshina), the south, are Sanskrit words; and paksina, the north, has evidently been coined by Malays in imitation of daksina.

 The elephant is most generally known all over the Archipelago by its Sanskrit name gajah.
 Sanskrit terms are also used to signify the driver of an elephant and several articles used in connection with this animal.
-From these circumstances we may probably conclude, with Crawfurd, that the art of training and domesticating elephants was first learned by the Malays from natives of India.1
+From these circumstances we may probably conclude, with Crawfurd, that the 19 art of training and domesticating elephants was first learned by the Malays from natives of India.22